fisherbyu/a-fisher-web-site/README.md

-## fisherandrew.org
+# fisherandrew.org

 This is a Next.js application I created to showcase my interests and development ability.
-Many of the project components are parameterized to display different data in different ways.
-Feel free to take any of my elements!
+I built most of the site using [Thread-UI](https://github.com/fisherbyu/thread-ui), a UI library I built using React.
+Feel free to explore!